 "Comprehensible input is of primary importance for progress in the target language.
-Whether oral or written, comprehensible input helps English language learners understand the meaning of the communication.
+Whether oral or written, comprehensible input helps English learners understand the meaning of the communication.
 Teachers scaffold the language input in multiple ways to aid learner perception and promote understanding."

-Due to the fact that DreamBox Reading provides personalized and adaptive instruction, each student works at a level that matches his or her language ability.
+Due to the fact that Reading Plus provides personalized and adaptive instruction, each student is working at a level that matches his or her language ability.
 Depending on a student's instructional needs, selections may be accompanied by lush photographic images that enhance the learning experience, as well as reading scaffolds that support student success.
 Dynamic scaffolds provide extra assistance to those students who need it.
 For example, texts may be segmented into smaller reading units, and rereads with clues are available during comprehension tasks.

-DreamBox Reading provides five levels of high-interest, lowreadability selections that are available to students in grades 6 and higher who are reading on a 1st through 5th-grade level.
+Reading Plus provides five levels of high-interest, low-readability selections that are available to students in grades six and higher who are reading on a first-grade through fifth-grade level.
 This content provides older struggling readers with age-appropriate, engaging selections that have suitable text complexity for their growing skill levels.

-In addition, the DreamBox Reading adaptive vocabulary instruction and practices teach students 2,400 Words to Master, a researchbased compilation of valuable, cross-curriculum, general academic vocabulary.
+In addition, Reading Plus' adaptive vocabulary instruction and practices teach students "2,400 Words to Master," a research-based compilation of highly valuable, cross-curriculum, general academic vocabulary.
 Mastering these words helps students glean the meaning of complex texts across curriculum domains.